-It may be worth enlisting the help of a real estate agent who will be able to advise on suitable neighbourhoods and give house-hunters access to a larger number of potential properties in Seattle.
-Alternatively, expats can make use of listings in online property portals and local newspapers.
+It may be worth enlisting the help of a real estate agent who can advise on suitable neighbourhoods and give house hunters access to a larger number of potential properties in Seattle.
+Alternatively, expats can use listings in online property portals and local newspapers.

 Renting accommodation in Seattle

 Utilities aren't usually included in the rental price, so expats will need to factor in the cost of electricity and water.
-It's important to consider the cost of setting up a telephone line and internet connection too.
+It's also important to consider the cost of setting up an internet connection.

 Electricity and gas